eapatton/music_trivia/music_trivia/README.md

 Test your music knowledge here: https://eapatton.github.io/music_trivia/

-I made this game because I enjoy tivia and music
+I made this game because I enjoy trivia and music
 I am not much of a video game player but I love board games and trivia.
 I made 15 music trivia questions all about musicians I enjoy.

-The User stories
+## The User stories
-The user begins on a screen with an event listener, to click on the start button to begin the game From there the user has a 4 multiple choice answers for each question When you hover over the answer the border changes color The user clicks on the answer they want and then the game proceeds to the next question The bar on the bottom is a progress bar
+- The user begins on a screen with an event listener, to click on the start button to begin the game
+- From there the user has a 4 multiple choice answers for each question
+- When you hover over the answer the border changes color
+- The user clicks on the answer they want and then the game proceeds to the next question
+- The bar on the bottom is a progress bar
-When the player answers the question with the correct answer the progress bar in association with that question turns mint green and if the answer is incorrect the color turns a light pink.
+- When the player answers the question with the correct answer the progress bar in association with that question turns mint green and if the answer is incorrect the color turns a light pink.
-There are 15 questions that all react the same in terms of the click for answer and move to next question and progress bar color change.
+- There are 15 questions that all react the same in terms of the click for answer and move to next question and progress bar color change.
-At the end, a score is calculated and an emoji is displayed for the percentage correct
+- At the end, a score is calculated and an emoji is displayed for the percentage correct

+## Unsolved problems
-Unsolved problems- certain formatting with CSS was not perfected, I wish I centered and aligned things more precisely.
+- Certain formatting with CSS was not perfected, I wish I centered and aligned things more precisely.

-The technologies used
+## The technologies used
 I had a div container that holds the start button, trivia game, and score I set the trivia game and score to display none at the first page.
 I use an event listener to start the game with a click.